wp-plugins/flyzoo/readme.txt

 Build your community around group chats and private chat conversations, help your customers and increase sales with live support chat.

-**New version coming in April, 30+ new chat features, improvements and integrations.**
+**New version coming in April, 30+ new chat features, improvements and integrations: write us to join the preview :)**

 Start your 14-day free trial now!